 Inotuzumab ozogamicin is approved to treat:

 - B-cell acute lymphoblastic leukemia (ALL).
-It is used in adults whose disease has relapsed or is refractory (does not respond to treatment).
+It is used in adults whose cancer has relapsed or is refractory (does not respond to treatment).

 Inotuzumab ozogamicin is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Inotuzumab Ozogamicin - A lay language summary of important information about this drug that may include the following:

 - what this drug is used for and how it is used,

 - what you should tell your doctor before using this drug,

 - what you should know about this drug before using it,